hughy603/anaconda-to-miniconda/CONTRIBUTING.md

 1. **Run pre-commit checks**: `pre-commit run --all-files`

    - Note: A pre-push hook has been added that automatically runs this check before pushing, helping prevent CI failures due to formatting or linting issues
    - The pre-push hook will block pushes if any linting or formatting issues are found, ensuring code quality standards are maintained
+   - Many hooks are configured to automatically fix issues when possible (like ruff with --fix flag)

+- The pre-push hook will block pushes if any linting or formatting issues are found, ensuring code quality standards are maintained
   - Note: A pre-push hook has been added that automatically runs this check before pushing, helping prevent CI failures due to formatting or linting issues